iris-art/bearch/README.md

 - Google maps API for getting distance : https://developers.google.com/maps/documentation/distance-matrix/intro
 - a database for the API : https://developer.android.com/reference/android/database/sqlite/SQLiteDatabase
-- an API that handles all the requests for the database
+- an API that handles all the requests for the login and database : https://github.com/anajetli/android_login_registration_via_api
+- webhosting for the api : 000webhost.com

 __hardest part__
 - the hardest part of this app will be filtering all the offers on location.

 __similar__